 Take Equinox, for example.
 Equinox falls under the health and wellness vertical.
 Their audience is metropolitan, they have expendable income, are well-traveled, and care about their mental and physical wellbeing.
 A creator for Equinox wouldn’t necessarily have to be a buff gym rat but could be an upscale traveler, a fancy food blogger, or a Goop-like influencer.
 These accounts also have followers that would fall under the same category as Equinox.

-But it’s okay to start small and not go for the $50K per post creators.
+It’s okay to start small and not go for the $50K per post creators.
+In fact, it’s our best recommendation.
 When starting to build up your creator partnerships, look for creators with less than 100K followers who are more likely to have higher engagement rates (and lower contractual rates).
 These creators tend to convert higher than some of the larger accounts.
 Big followings do not equal high engagement or ROAS – even TikTok Creator Marketplace can tell you that.

-There are, however, several influencer marketing platforms that can source creators for you, including our own TikTok Studio.
+There are several influencer marketing platforms and partners that can source creators for you, including our own TikTok Studio with our in-house, dedicated creators and a creator network for any collaborations necessary.
 These agencies source from their own roster of partner creators based on your criteria through algorithmic matching including niche, platform, and budget.
 Though some just provide sourcing, others offer end-to-end campaign management from finding creators and negotiating contracts to delivering assets and monitoring ad performance.
-If you’re looking for a creative TikTok partner, reach out to our TikTok team today.

-For a more personal approach, it never hurts to reach out to a creator directly by sliding into their DMs to build a personal connection.
+For a more personal approach, it never hurts to reach out to a creator directly to build a personal connection.
 The more connected a creator feels to your brand and its mission, the more authentic and aligned their UGC will be.
 62% of users say they would trust a content creator more than an A-list celebrity.
 When relationships are created and maintained, creators can turn into true brand ambassadors that users learn to trust.

 Because relationship building is such an important aspect of this strategy, it is important not to burn any bridges.
 Treat your creators well and they will work to produce the best content they can.
 Establish a relationship with the creators that show passion and dedication for the idea, follow your guidelines, and provide authentic, thought-through content.
 Though building relationships one at a time can be a time-consuming process, it allows your brand and the creator to produce more meaningful content that will resonate with your target audience.

-Before letting your chosen creator run wild, it’s important to develop a creative brief and general guidelines to ensure the final product is worth your money.
+Before letting your chosen creator run wild, developing a creative brief and general guidelines is important to ensure the final product is worth your money.

 Key questions to ask yourself when forming a content brief include: